daviderossignolo/daviderossignolo/README.md

 - 👋 Hi, I’m @itsRoss
-- 👀 I’m interested in machine learning, security, robotic, programming
+- 👀 I’m interested in machine learning, cybersecurity, robotics, programming
 - 🌱 I’m currently learning everything that i needs to know
 - 💞️ I’m looking to collaborate on a lot of projects
 - 📫 How to reach me davide.rossignolo@gmail.com